What is a studio?

 A studio is a unique classroom space where designers and artists can work with materials, tools, and supplies to create design projects in a workshop environment.
 Each student has a work area or table for his or her projects.
 Lockers or storage areas are provided.
 There is often a critique or pin-up area for reviews of work in process and a large table for group discussions.
 Studio teaching is a unique pedagogical approach to instruction in the arts and design.
 The small class size of 15 to 20 students gives you personalized instruction and the opportunity to build your network of friends.
 It involves the class working on an assigned design problem and each individual reviewing and modifying concepts before resolving a final design solution.
 This is called an iterative process and is a core component of studio teaching.
 Design thinking is a fundamental element in the creative process and studio instruction provides students with opportunities to develop this skill.

-The Department of Product Design uses several locations on the UO campus in Eugene to teach studio courses.
+The Department of Product Design uses several locations on the UO campus in Eugene and at the White Stag Block in Portland to teach studio courses.

-Classes and studios are taught in the RAIN building located in downtown Eugene on Olive Street between West Broadway and West 10th Streets.
-This is a facility that the UO uses in partnership with the City of Eugene’s hub for business start-ups and regional accelerator program, RAIN Eugene.
+In addition to our classes and studios in Lawrence Hall, classes and studios are offered at the 942 Olive Street building located in downtown Eugene on Olive Street between West Broadway and West 10th Streets.
+The UO uses this facility in partnership with the City of Eugene’s hub for business start-ups and regional accelerator program, RAIN Eugene.
 Students have easy access by bicycle or the LTD bus and EmX rapid transit system.
 The facility is equipped with a computer lab, studio workspace, and critique areas as well as the opportunity to rub shoulders with other inventors and business leaders.

 White Stag Block

-Product Design students use studio space in the White Stag Block and have access to shops and labs in nearby spaces.
+Graduate students in Sports Product Design and Product Design BFA students in their final year use studio space in the White Stag Block and have access to shops and labs in nearby spaces.
 The building features state-of-the-art technology, light-filled workspaces, a curated art and design library, and exhibition areas.
 Students have studio space, with a nearby output room and classrooms for lectures.

 What is a shop?